Lothar Matthäus: Personal life

-Lothar Matthäus was born to Heinz (1930–2019) and Katharina (1931–2020) Matthäus.
-His father who was born in southern Silesia, fled west across the Oder during the Soviet invasion in 1944, then worked as a canteen manager, while his mother worked for Puma.

-He has four children, and has been married five times.
-During his first marriage that lasted from 1981 until 1992, wife Silvia gave birth to two daughters Alisa (born 1986) and Viola (born 1988).
-In 1994, he married Swiss model and TV presenter Lolita Morena with whom he had a son, Loris (born 1992).
+Matthäus has four children, and has been married five times.
+During his first marriage (1981–1992), he had two daughters with wife Silvia.

+In 1994, he married Swiss model and TV presenter Lolita Morena with whom he had a son.
 The marriage ended in 1999.

-While coaching FK Partizan in Belgrade, he met 31-year-old Serbian socialite Marijana Kostić who became his third wife on 27 November 2003.
-It was her third marriage as well.
-By late 2007, the couple separated and she filed for divorce.
-Their divorce became official in late January 2009 following the conclusion of a year-long court case in Salzburg, Austria (their last residence) over the division of assets.
+While coaching Partizan in Belgrade, Matthäus met 31-year-old Serbian socialite Marijana Čolić who became his third wife on 27 November 2003.
+By late 2007, the couple separated and she filed for divorce, which became official in late January 2009 following a year-long court case in Salzburg, Austria (their last residence) over the division of assets.

 In December 2008, 47-year-old Matthäus married 21-year-old Ukrainian model Kristina Liliana Chudinova.
 The ceremony was held in Las Vegas.
 They met a year earlier at the Oktoberfest beer festival in Munich.
-The couple lived in Tel Aviv, Israel, where Liliana studied journalism in a local university; but started living separately by early 2010.
+The couple lived in Tel Aviv, Israel, where Liliana studied journalism in a local university;

+but started living separately by early 2010.

-Matthäus and Anastasia Klimko have a son, Milan (born April 2014).
+Matthäus married Anastasia Klimko in 2014 and they have a son.
 The marriage ended in 2021.

+In 2023, Matthäus became a co-owner of the Ghanaian football team Accra Lions.